 The feasibility of the new river port development is highly dependent upon a common desire and concerted effort by community leaders to recruit businesses using barge transportation.
-Map X illustrate the Tennessee River and Inland Waterway System.
-Table X in Appendix X describes waterway facilities in the vicinity of Huntsville.
-Map X illustrates these waterway facilities.
+Map 8.3 illustrates the Tennessee River and Inland Waterway System.
+Table F1 in Appendix F describes waterway facilities in the vicinity of Huntsville.
+Map 8.3 illustrates these waterway facilities.

-Map X: Waterways
+Map 8.3: Waterways